 SEC Whistleblower Program — How It Works

 In 2010, Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank).
-This law established an incentive program that rewards individuals who report violations of securities law, violations of the Foreign Corrupt Practices Act, or violations of the laws which govern the Commodities Futures Trading Commission.
+This law established an incentive program that rewards individuals who report violations of securities law, violations of the Foreign Corrupt Practices Act or violations of the laws that govern the Commodities Futures Trading Commission.

-By hiring an experienced whistleblower attorney, you may report any fraud anonymously by filing a sealed claim — doing so protects an employee's confidentiality, which prevents an employer from retaliation.
-Following an investigation, you may be entitled from anywhere from 10 percent to 30 percent of the funds recovered by the government.
+By hiring an experienced whistleblower attorney, you may report any fraud in a manner that may result in a monetary award.
+Following an investigation, you may be entitled to a percentage of any funds recovered by the government.
 Our firm has secured millions of dollars in settlements and awards on behalf of whistleblowers throughout the nation.